harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Is SAML single logout url supported ?

 Yes it is supported, this can be configured while setting up SAML.
+The logout URL must be in HTTPS format.

 #### What is the Idle Session Timeout ?
 Can it be configured ?